Nooby26/Operation-Skuld/README.md

 # Operation-Skuld
 Entirely written by AI, is expected to have lots of bugs/broken features.

-shortcuts are shown on bottom right corner, please hover to see functionality, too lazy to write.
+Shortcuts are shown in the bottom right corner.
+Please hover to see functionality, too lazy to write.